z-x-yang/CFBI/README.md

 CFBI and CFBI+ work fine on both [PaddlePaddle](https://www.paddlepaddle.org.cn/) and PyTorch.
 Based on some necessary considerations, we only release the inference here.

-**If you want to get the training code of CFBI, please contact us by email: <zongxin.yang@student.uts.edu.au>.
+**If you want to get the training code of CFBI, please contact us by email: <zongxinyang1996@gmail.com>.
 And please inform us of your institution and the purpose of using CFBI in the email.
 Thank you for your understanding!**